eljeh/11ty-netlify-blog/src/posts/tips-post.md

 ---
-pageTitle: My Tips Post
+pageTitle: My First Tips Post
 pageDiscription: This is my Tips post, this is just a placeholder post!
 heroImage: /_uploads/images/pexels-pixabay-270404.jpg
 date: 2020-04-18
-tags: [posts, tips]
+tags: [post, tips]
 ---

 ##This is just a placeholder post!